 Awards Committee members are not eligible to be nominated for major awards.
 There are no Trainee Representatives on the Awards Committee.

-Directors can serve as ex officio members on committees, but should not be members of committees.
+Directors can serve as ex officio members on committees but should not be members of committees.
 While they are members of the Board of Directors, they cannot be chairs of committees.
 Ex officio members and Board Liaisons can participate in all committee communications and discussions, but they cannot vote on committees.
 Trainee members can serve on committees when invited and participate in all committee communications and discussions.
 The trainees on the committee can vote.

 Modifications to this SOP require Board approval before they are applicable.